 The star of this show is really the patola.
 Patola (or Ribbed Loofah in English -yes the same one used for your loofah scrub).
 The fresh ones are rich in Vitamin C which is a great antioxidant plus this is also great for losing weight.
 They taste great with the Sardines in Tomato Sauce.
 Poor patola.
 They get used for jokes a lot -like Patola ka Day!
 It has absolutely nothing to do with Patola but more to do with “patol” which means stooping down to the level of someone.
 In today’s parlance – “Dont make patola to the troll.” meaning Don’t feed the troll.

 Miswa is a very thin wheat noodles.
+Misua, also known as maisua, is a form of vermicelli made of wheat flour and is very commonly used in Southeast Asian cooking.
 It seems that this originated in China but our Misua -also known as the Philippine Noodles is thinner than the Chinese Ones.
 They’re very popular and cheap.
 It’s available in grocery store’s and even neighborhood Sari Sari Stores.
+When cooked with sardines, it makes a wonderful, healthy and delicious meal that anyone can enjoy.